katewly/SNA2_Luyao_project4/README.md

-B2B Relationships Analysis from Business Graph Data Introduction
+# B2B Relationships Analysis from Business Graph Data

+# Introduction
 This report explores the intricate web of business-to-business relationships through a comprehensive analysis of a business graph, utilizing data collected by the startup Relato during 2015-2016.
 The dataset contains over 373,000 links representing various types of business interactions, such as partnerships, customer-supplier dynamics, and competitive engagements.

-Dataset Description
+# Dataset Description
 Source: Relato (2015-2016) Composition: 373,663 company links Type of Links: Partnerships, customer, supplier, competitor, investment Unique Identifier: Domain names

+It contains links between businesses pulled from the web.
+It contains 373,663 links between companies, of the types "partnership" (one company listed on another company's partnership page), "customer" (one company listed on another company's example customer page), "competitor" (co-bidders on AdWords above some limit), "investment" (a company listed on a VC's website), "supplier" (the inverse of the "customer" type.
+This dataset was used to drive both a lead generation system where metrics on the graph fed into a classification for leads (lead/no lead) and a market visualization system (a force directed layout of markets and their segments).

-Data Structure
+# Data Structure
 Below are images depicting the initial structure of the data.
 Initial Data Overview